unleaktrade/settlement-engine/README.md

 **UnleakTrade Settlement Engine** is the core **on-chain Solana program** that coordinates OTC (Over-The-Counter) trading flows between makers and takers.
 It enforces trustless settlement, manages bonds, and encodes the entire **RFQ lifecycle** into verifiable, stateful Solana accounts.

+> ⚠️ **Disclaimer**
+> This repository is under **active and fast-paced development**.
+> While every effort is made to keep this documentation accurate, the implementation may evolve faster than the README.
+> Always refer to the latest program source and tests for the most up-to-date details.

 ---

 ## ⚙️ Architecture